Beloin/WeatherStation/README.md

 # Simple Weather Station

 In this project, we show a simple Weather Application, using ESP32 and OLED.
+A simple OLed display shows the current temperature and the humidity using the DHT11 sensro and an attached button works as the user interaction of the application.

 1. Button Click: Change temperature representation
 1. Button Clicks: Show Simple Animation